karrot-dev/karrot-blog/about.md

 permalink: /about/
 ---

-This is the development blog of foodsaving.world
+This is the development blog of karrot.world